vmaurya6622/Zoo-Management-Program_Python-CLI-Based-Implementation/Readme.md

 * Author :- Vishal Kumar Maurya (2022580) *
  *******************************************

-Hello, in this maven project, I have Implemented a zoo administration program that runs seamlesssly. it provides all the important options that were provided by the assignment description pdf.
+Hello, in this maven project, I have Implemented a zoo administration program that runs seamlessly. it provides all the important options that were provided by the assignment description pdf.

 The code works fine with Maven, I have also updated the pom.xml file